vermont42/GpxLocationManager/README.md

 ## Credits

+Josh Adams created `GpxLocationManager`.
+He and Nehal Kanetkar maintain it.

 `GpxLocationManager` does not use any third-party code, but RaceRunner is based on [MoonRunner](https://github.com/mluedke2/moonrunner) and uses [MarqueeLabel](https://github.com/cbpowell/MarqueeLabel) and a modified version of [Sweather](https://github.com/bfolder/Sweather).
 All three were released under the MIT license, reproduced below.